 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Site of Blackiston Methodist Church (approx. 1.1 miles away in Delaware); Cheney Clow's Rebellion (approx. 4 miles away in Delaware); Millington Veterans Memorial (approx. 4.6 miles away); Town of Kenton (approx. 5.4 miles away in Delaware); Town of Clayton (approx. 7 miles away in Delaware); Sudlersville Train Station (approx. 7.2 miles away); James Emory Foxx (approx. 7.3 miles away); Sudlersville Memorial Library (approx. 7.4 miles away).

 1. Mason-Dixon Line.
 (Submitted on June 9, 2009, by Bill Pfingsten of Bel Air, Maryland.)

 2. Mason Dixon Survey 55-Mile Crownstone.
 Margaret Q. Fallaw, Maryland Historical Trust State Historic Sites Inventory Form (PDF).
 (Submitted on November 30, 2014, by Allen C. Browne of Silver Spring, Maryland.)

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 9, 2019.
 This page originally submitted on June 5, 2009, by Bob Marshall of Baltimore, Maryland.
-This page has been viewed 2,695 times since then.
+This page has been viewed 2,772 times since then and 6 times this year.
 Photos: 1. submitted on June 5, 2009, by Bob Marshall of Baltimore, Maryland.
 2, 3, 4, 5, 6. submitted on November 30, 2014, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.